sebagius/Sentinel-SOAR/Utilities/Multitrigger-Extension/README.md

 * If you rename the trigger **display name** it will not be recognised by the frontend

 This extension aims to resolve these two bugs with the following workaround
-* Modifying the request response to duplicate a multitrigger playbook into multiple single trigger playbooks for the frontend
+* :white_check_mark: Modifying the request response to duplicate a multitrigger playbook into multiple single trigger playbooks for the frontend
-* Modify the request response to rename any modified sentinel trigger display names to the recognised format
+* :x: Modify the request response to rename any modified sentinel trigger display names to the recognised format - WIP